Jack12816/greppy/docs/guide/99_glossary.md

 Worker crashs indicate various problems of the system.
 It could show a problem with the used hardware or external resources like the network or timeouted packets.
-On the other hand the cause of worker crashs could be bugs in your application.
+On the other hand, the cause of worker crashs could be bugs in your application.
 An uncaught exception or faulty syntax on specific execution paths can lead to worker crashs.